As with many market towns up and down the UK, both traffic congestions and the parking regime are a major concern for residents and businesses.

 Pay and Display

-Over the year the Pay and Display system used by the District Council came in for a lot criticism.
+In the past a Pay and Display system was used by the District Council and this came in for a lot criticism.
 Under the system, you paid to park for a set period of time.
-If you exceed that period you are fined.
+If you exceed that period you were fined.
 Many people argued that a Pay On Foot system would be better, whereby you buy a ticket and pay whenever you return for whatever period you have stayed.
 The District Council however were extremely reluctant to implement such a system on cost grounds, both because of the cost of new equipment and the loss of income from parking fines.

 Introduction of Free 30 Minute Tariff